ipa-lab/hackingBuddyGPT/README.md

 - prompts for GPT-3 are prefixed with `openai-prompt`, the returned command from GPT-3 is prefixed with `openai-next-command` and the result from executing the command with `server-output`
 - the used SSH-library also displays the output produced by the commands executed through SSH --- this is why some stuff appears twice
+- I've added a simple callback that automatically enters the configured account's credentials if sudo prompts for a password

+So, what is acutally happening when executing wintermute?

 - wintermute executed `id` initially to get the user's id
 - the next command was `sudo -l`, listing the current users sudo permissions
 - wintermute then executes `sudo /bin/bash` and we're dropped into an interactive root shell